T h e C e n t r a l C o n c e p t s

 are so "from birth".
 The implications of this statement are very profound.

-The Messiah taught us to accept difference and diversity.
+The Messiah taught his followers to accept difference and diversity.

 Eunuchs*, gays or trans-gendered folk are not destroyed at birth by God,